EastolfiWebDev/FileSystemStore/README.md

 // Tells MongoPortable to use this store to persist the data db.addStore(new FileSystemStore({
-    // The path were the database will be stored
+    // The path where the database will be stored
     ddbb_path: "MY_PHISICAL_DDBB_PATH",
     // Whether the persistance will be asynchronous or not
     sync: true